-When it comes to the Savannah climate, it can be tough to manage keeping your home cool without spending a lot.
-According to the Department of Energy, the average homeowner will spend nearly half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to potentially decrease that number, it might be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.
+When it comes to the Savannah weather, it can be tough to manage keeping your home cool without spending a lot.
+According to the Department of Energy, the average homeowner will spend almost half their energy bill on their heating and cooling needs, around $875 a year.
+However, if you’d like to possibly lower that number, it may be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Some of the savings will be dependent on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.
+Your savings will vary depending on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological improvements made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners could help take a chunk out of your energy costs, but don’t diminish the importance of routine air conditioner service.
+Of course, newer, energy efficient air conditioners could help reduce your energy costs, but don’t diminish the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can greatly improve the performance of your air conditioner.

-Also noted as vital keys to keeping your home cool without spending a lot:
+Also cited as vital keys to keeping your home cool without breaking the bank:

 - Add insulation to your attic